cert-manager/website/content/v1.9-docs/reference/api-docs.md

 ---
-title: API reference docs
+title: API Reference
-description: cert-manager API reference documentation
+description: >-
+  Learn about the cert-manager API which comprises Custom Resources such as Certificate, CertificateRequest, Issuer and ClusterIssuer
 ---
+Learn about the cert-manager API which comprises Custom Resources such as Certificate, CertificateRequest, Issuer and ClusterIssuer.
 <p>Packages:</p>
 <ul>
   <li>